 Clinical Signs: High temperature/fever *Difficulty in breathing *Blue tinge coloured gums *Collapse and possible death

-Detergents have a large range of compounds, normally used for domestic and commercial use (household cleaners) and can include a range of product such as: bleaches, toilet cleaners (do not allow your dog to drink from your toilet, - many will try), detergents and caustics, all these compounds are corrosive and contain either acids or alkalis which are dangerous as they will destroy tissues upon contact.
+Detergents and Disinfectants: Detergents have a large range of compounds, normally used for domestic and commercial use (household cleaners) and can include a range of product such as bleaches, toilet cleaners (do not allow your dog to drink from your toilet, - many will try), detergents and caustics, all these compounds are corrosive and contain either acids or alkalis which are dangerous as they will destroy tissues upon contact.

 These compounds will dissolve through tissue membranes and are then absorbed into the bloodstream which, as well as causing local tissue damage or injury, causes general illness to a variety of body systems.
 Depending on the substance injury can occur from a mild irritation (many washing powder detergents) to severe internal disease (pine oils and others).
 It is recommended to flush the affected area with warm water to rinse the chemical away and also seek urgent veterinary treatment.

-Dog owners, trying to prevent and eradicate the infestation of fleas from dogs and our homes, spend millions of pounds every year.
-Most flea products will not cause any real problems if you use them in accordance with the manufactures instructions on the label.
-It is important however, that problems can arise if more than the stated dose is given.
+Flea Products: Dog owners, trying to prevent and eradicate the infestation of fleas from dogs and our homes, spend millions of pounds every year.
+Most flea products will not cause any real problems if you use them in accordance with the manufacturer's instructions on the label.
+It is important, however, that problems can arise if more than the stated dose is given.
 It is recommended that you follow the instructions on the label carefully.

 Clinical Signs: Excessive dribbling *Vomiting and diarrhoea *Loss of appetite *Depression

-If any of these signs are observed stop using the product and seek veterinary advice.
-You may find it helps to bathe your dog with warm water as this can help to remove the product from the your dog's coat and skin.
+If any of these signs is observed stop using the product and seek veterinary advice.
+You may find it helps to bathe your dog with warm water as this can help to remove the product from your dog's coat and skin.

-Clinical Signs Vomitting *Diarrhoea *Dribbling *Drowsiness *Trembling *Abdominal pains *Weakness *Breathing difficulties *Collapse *Possibly death cause by heart failure
+Clinical Signs Vomiting *Diarrhoea *Dribbling *Drowsiness *Trembling *Abdominal pains *Weakness *Breathing difficulties *Collapse *Possibly death caused by heart failure

 The best advice is to seek treatment from your vet.